openedx/edx-platform/openedx/core/lib/docs/decisions/0001-logging-and-monitoring-ignored-errors.rst

 The new capabilities have been built in edx-platform, although they could be moved to edx-django-utils monitoring in the future for use in other IDAs.

-The new feature adds the ability to mark errors as expected, temporarily or permanently, even without "ignoring" them everywhere.
-For example, the errors and stacktraces would still appear, but it would be possible for alert conditions to ignore expected errors.
+The new feature adds the ability to mark errors as ignored, temporarily or permanently, even without "ignoring" them everywhere.
+For example, the errors and stacktraces would still appear, but it would be possible for alert conditions to ignore errors.

-See how_tos/logging-and-monitoring-expected-errors.rst for more information.
+See how_tos/logging-and-monitoring-ignored-errors.rst for more information.